SahulKola/Git-With-GitHub/README.md

 ![Cover](Git-with-GitHub.jpg)

-###Cover Image
+<h3 align="center">Cover Image</h3>
-This is the repository used while writing a blog on Git Basic Commands, GitHub, Version Control on HashNode.
+<p>This is the repository used while writing a blog on Git Basic Commands, GitHub, Version Control on HashNode.</p>